fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * Many SRTP constraints such as `op_Addition` are special to the F# compiler, and F# retrofits solution witnesses for these constraints onto base types such as `System.Double`.
 It also adjusts the solving of these constraints for units-of-measure.

 This RFC must consider any interactions between SRTP constraints and static interface constraints.

-## Limitations

-This feature sits uncomfortably in F#.
-Its addition to the .NET object model has been driven by C#, and its use in .NET libraries, and thus consuming and, to some extent, authoring IWSAMs is necessary in F#.
-However there are many drawbacks to its addition, documented below.

-Because of this, we will consider requiring a special opt-in before new IWSAMs are declared in F#.

 ## Detailed design
 [design]: #detailed-design